docker/docs/docker-hub/insights-analytics.md

 ### Share analytics data

-You can share the visualization with others using the share icon above the chart.
+You can share the visualization with others using the **Share** icon above the chart.
 This is a convenient way to share statistics with others in your organization.

 ![Chart share icon](./images/chart-share-icon.png)